 The premier (and final) performance of “The Hamburger King” written, directed, and scored by myself and performed by my Cabbage Patch Kids.

 When I was very young I liked to “make books”.
 I folded paper in half and stapled the spine, drew illustrations with my smelly Mr. Sketch pens, and narrated stories for my mom to write down until I knew how to write them down myself.
 I dreamed of growing up to be an author and illustrator.
 I wrote to many of my favorites asking for advice.
 James Howe wrote me back with a personalized letter right before my eleventh birthday.
 I have his letter framed in my office today, and it’s one of my most treasured childhood possessions.

 In my teen years, I tried to write my own stories but I found it frustrating.
 The disparity between my writing and published books was plain to see.
 I felt like I had great stories in my head, but I didn’t know how to get them on paper.
 It was easier to sink into someone else’s world than try to make up my own.

-After college I worked for an educational publisher in San Francisco.
-I’ve also taught writing and worked as a freelance copyeditor and proofreader.
-These days, I live in Colorado at the foot of the Rocky Mountains with my husband, our son, and two cats.
+After college I worked as a production editor for McGraw-Hill Higher Education in San Francisco.
+I’ve also taught writing, been a substitute teacher, and worked as a freelance copyeditor and proofreader.
+These days, I live in Colorado at the foot of the Rocky Mountains with my husband, son, two cats, and a dog.
 I don’t think an orange tree would fare very well here in Colorado, but I’m going to look into getting a hammock.